 Acne - the word alone still brings stress and tension to my entire being.
 It’s been apart of my life for almost half of my existence.
 I have allowed it to become the main source of my depression and anxiety.
 On numerous occasions I’ve given into my insecurities and societal expectations, while permitting it to hold me in isolation.
 I’ve avoided beautiful conversations because of my inability to look people in the eye with confidence.
 Many times I hid under make up because of the shame I felt for not being able to control this skin condition.
 But most importantly, through all the negative - it has been the main driving force behind my passion for skin care, and full spectrum healing.

 I get numerous messages daily asking, “what skin care products should I use to cure my acne?”
 If I really didn’t care about individuals, and only cared about making money; I would just respond with a list of PurpL & Prosper product recommendations and go on with my day.
 However, that is not what my purpose on this earth entails.
-There are thousands of acne triggers, and it takes diligence and time to understand what your unique trigger may be.
-I offer thorough Private Skin Consultations with the purpose to help you discover what the imbalance is. - It could be something off in your diet, or a supplement you’re putting into your body (Eat Good).
+There are thousands of acne triggers, and it takes diligence and time to understand what your unique trigger may be. - It could be something off in your diet, or a supplement you’re putting into your body (Eat Good).
 It may be something off emotionally, mentally or spiritually (Feel Good).
 Lastly, maybe your current skin care regime isn’t suiting your skin’s needs and needs a boost (Clean Good).

 Below you’ll read about and learn how I recently healed this year long severe inflammatory skin condition by implementing, “The Three Goods”.